-Purchase Money Mortgages Easier to Qualify For
+Purchase Money Mortgages Are Easier to Qualify For

-In other words, you’ll able to borrow the most amount of money at the highest loan-to-value ratio (LTV ratio) if the purpose of the loan is a home purchase.
+In other words, you’ll be able to borrow the most amount of money at the highest loan-to-value ratio (LTV ratio) if the purpose of the loan is a home purchase.

-Purchase Money Mortgages Come with Lower Rates
+Purchase Mortgages Come with Lower Interest Rates

-Another benefit of a purchase money mortgage is that the associated mortgage rate will be lower than that of a refinance.
+Another benefit of a purchase money mortgage is that the associated mortgage interest rate will be lower than that of a refinance.

 With a purchase money mortgage, there won’t be a pricing hit, and you may even be entitled to a pricing rebate.
 Sometimes lenders offer purchase specials, such as .25% credit to help cover some of your closing costs.

 Note: A purchase money mortgage may also refer to seller financing, in which the home seller provides some of the financing to enable the buyer to purchase the property.